 The CRA has a strategic plan for the evolution of the CRA website.
 The plan identifies a number of initiatives that will make the content of the website easier to find and easier to use.
 These initiatives are currently underway and are scheduled to be completed by March 2012.

 - Redesign of the CRA home page and key content pages;

-- Introduction and/or improvement of electronic services for
+- Introduction and/or improvement of electronic services for individuals and businesses;

 - Enhanced search capacity (new search tool).